ktsuench/SublimeCommandOnSave/README.md

 For more info, see the examples

-Examples - Only example 2 applies due to change or single line commands
+Note: Only example 2 applies due to change in the .py file (P.S. single line commands also work)
+      Reason for this change was because I was unable to get scripts working until the change to the .py script was made (external script files are more robust anyways and keeps the settings file easier to manage by removing the script code from it).

+Examples
 ========
     {
       "commands": {